This funding round is now closed.

 Thank you to all who submitted applications.

-If you missed our introductory webinar for the Strengthening round 3 grant call on the 30 November 2017, we will soon be sharing a link to the recording of the webinar in English and French on this page.
+If you missed our introductory webinar for the Strengthening round 3 grant call on the 30 November 2017, you can watch a recording on our YouTube channel by clicking on the links below.

 Strengthening grants support time-limited, projects (usually 6-24 months) that seek to engage and contribute to bringing about change in one or more of the SRHR priority themes of AmplifyChange.
 We ask grantees to see our Theory of Change and think about which outcome they will contribute to through their proposed project.

 Up to 40% of a Strengthening Grant can also be used to support the costs of organisational development and boosting organisational effectiveness of an organisation dedicated to strengthening SRHR.

 We receive strong competition for Strengthening grants.
 Therefore, we encourage applicants to provide realistic budgets to match their proposed approach, and not just apply for the maximum amount available.

 We will not consider grants below EUR40,000 or exceeding EUR100,000 in budget.

 Strengthening grants are intended to do what their name suggests – to support, strengthen quality and scale-up the work of small to medium civil society organisations, partnerships and coalitions who are operating at a local, community, district or national level.